Burnout Before Entering the Workforce: When Cumulative Stress Exhausts You as a Student

 Protect non-negotiable recovery activities.
 Sleep, exercise, social connection, and activities that restore you are not optional extras to fit in after obligations—they're essential maintenance for functioning.
 Schedule them like any other requirement.

 Set boundaries more firmly.
 If you've been saying yes to everything, start saying no. Protect time that isn't committed to production.
-Let some opportunities pass because you don't have capacity to pursue everything.
+If anxiety about meeting expectations drives your inability to set limits, addressing that underlying pattern is part of burnout recovery.

 Seek support.
 Talk to trusted friends, family, advisors, or counselors about what you're experiencing.
 Burnout thrives in isolation.
 Others can offer perspective, practical help, or simply witness your struggle.